Summer Camp Operations Coordinator

 Purposeful work in a playful, supportive environment.
 Plus, you'll join a lifelong community that stands for innovation, credibility, and expertise.
 We're a certified B Corporation that is ranked #1 on the Best Places to Work in the Bay Area, were named one of Forbes' Best Small Companies and a Top 100 Impact Company, and are authentically committed to inclusion and equity company-wide-which includes joyfully upholding a robust financial assistance program.

 ESSENTIAL DUTIES & RESPONSIBILITIES

 The camp environment is demanding, requiring consistent dedication and work ethic from each staff member.
 Depending on the time of summer or the specific week or day, the needs of camp and resulting staff hours may vary.
 We seek and make offers to staff who we believe are capable of thriving in this environment, both professionally and personally.

 GENERAL CAMP STAFF HOURS INFORMATION:

 Each camp varies based on specific needs of the site.
-Operation Coordinators typically arrive by 7:30am, and work approximately 9-10 hours per day.
-Operations Coordinators work an average of 45 hours per week, so overtime is expected every week.
-Operations Coordinators will work with the Camp Director on prep prior to training and set-up days; this time may total up to 24 hours of prep time, no more than 8 hours in a day.
+Operation Coordinators typically arrive by 7:45am, and work approximately 8-9 hours per day.
+Operations Coordinators work an average of 40 hours per week.
+Operations Coordinators will work with the Camp Director on prep prior to training and set up.

 General supervision, ongoing observation and evaluation is provided by your Camp Director.